 I introduce students to the concept of visual storytelling by showing a simple series of images, which conveys a short story.
 Then, in another series of images I add the text, showing how pictures and words work together to expand our understanding (and enjoyment) of the narrative.

-I then do a read-aloud from one of my books (projected on screen for larger groups) followed by a live drawing session (projected) and Q&A.
+I then do a read-aloud from one of my books (projected on

 The typical length for an assembly is one hour (slightly less for very young audiences).

 I am happy to sign books during my visit.
 I do not sell books, but orders can be placed directly from the publisher (at a discount) or through a local bookstore.